2021-2022 School Year

 Do students take field trips?

-Are there opportunities for families to volunteer?
+Are their opportunities for families to volunteer?

 There are many ways that you can become involved in our school community.
-If you are interested in being part of Atlas’ Family Council or would like to be an Atlas Ambassador, reach out to Morgan Hill at email@example.com.
+If you are interested in being part of Atlas’ Family Council or would like to be an Atlas Ambassador, reach out to Morgan Hill at [email protected].

 What kind of family involvement are you looking for?

 At Atlas, we believe that our students thrive when our team has a strong partnership with families.
-We know that families know their child the best, and we work alongside you to ensure that each student receives the education they deserve.
+We know that families know their children best, and we work alongside you to ensure that each student receives the education they deserve.
 We believe that open and honest communication is key to a solid foundation of our relationship as we work together to provide an amazing education for your child.